storj/storj/docs/design/storagenode-graceful-exit/protocol.md

 The satellite will send a `TransferPiece`, which contains sufficient information to upload the piece to a replacement node.

 The storage node will start a new piece upload to the replacement node similar to uplink.
 It will use `uplink/piecestore.Upload`.
-Once uploaded, the storage node will verify the piece hash sent by the replacement node corresponds to the piece hash stored in the database.
+Once uploaded, the storage node will verify the piece hash sent by the replacement node corresponds to the piece hash stored in the database and verify the signature.

 #### Verifying transfer

 The storage node sends the piece hash, order limit, original "uploader" signature, and piece hash signed by the replacement node to the satellite for confirmation.

-The satellite verifies that the original piece hash matches the replacement piece hash, and verifies the order limit's signature.
+The satellite verifies that the original piece hash matches the replacement piece hash, and verifies both order limit's signature.
 On success, the satellite will update segment / pointer information.
 If verification fails, the satellite will send an `ExitFailed` message.

 ![Transfer Sequence](./images/transfer-sequence.svg)